mohammedhashim44/Flutter-Lyrics-App/README.md

 -------------
  #### Flutter Version Used : 1.22.4
  The app uses [Genius API]("https://docs.genius.com/") to fetch song data and get lyrics.
+ To test the APK download it from the release files: [Download APK](https://github.com/mohammedhashim44/Flutter-Lyrics-App/releases/download/1.0.4%2B5/app-release.apk)

  ## Screenshots
 <p float="left">